Trichotillomania

 Close-up picture of lesion of usual trichotillomania shows combination of newly growing young hair, broken shafts, comedolike black dots, empty orifices, and vellus or intermediate hairs.

-Contrast card examination helps demonstrate nature of the alopecia to parents of children with trichotillomania.
+Contrast card examination helps demonstrate nature of alopecia to parents of children with trichotillomania.
 It shows broken hairs and newly growing hairs with slender tips among long intact hairs.

 Woman with severe long-standing lesions from trichotillomania.

-Close-up picture of severe long-standing lesion in which hairs are regressed to vellus or intermediate-type hairs and scalp is rather smooth.
+Close-up picture of severe long-standing lesion in which hairs are regressed to vellus- or intermediate-type hairs and scalp is rather smooth.

 Histopathologically, trichomalacia (twisted pigmented soft cortex) with catagen follicles is characteristic of trichotillomania with empty follicles.